cwi-swat/live-modeling/README.md

 4. Unzip the Eclipse archive and append a new line at the very end to the `eclipse.ini` file it contains:
     * `-Dsolver.z3.path=/usr/bin`.
 The path must point to the *folder* containing the `z3` executable, *not the full path of the `z3` executable*
 5. Open Eclipse and install the Rascal meta-programming environment:
     * Go to `Help -> Install New Software...`, use `https://update.rascal-mpl.org/unstable/` as the update site URL in the `Work with:` textbox, and then check the `Rascal` feature.
 Follow the instructions to install Rascal (`Next -> Next -> Finish`), and restart Eclipse when asked.
+In case of any errors, please check instructions on the [Rascal download page](https://www.rascal-mpl.org/start/).

 ## Getting the Source Code and Examples